eltongonc/browser-technology/README.md

 #### Pro's
 - Every image has an alt tag, so if you can't see the image at least you read what it is.
 - Because of the Funda styleguide there are no issues for colorblindness.
+- The screenreader does not have trouble going through the content.
+The only issue that occurs: my screenreader is english, but the content is in dutch.

 #### Con's
 - You can't navigate through the app without localStorage.